Head covering for Jewish women

-According to some interpretations of halacha (Jewish religious law), married Jewish women are expected to cover their hair when in the presence of men other than their husband or close family members.
+According to halacha (Jewish religious law), married Orthodox Jewish women are expected to cover their hair when in the presence of men other than their husband or close family members.
 Such covering is common practice among Orthodox Jewish women.
+This is called kisui rosh (כיסוי ראש).
+Most Jews are not Orthodox and do not cover their hair.
+The practice is often compared to the Islamic concept of hijab, also generally interpreted as requiring the covering of the hair.

-Different kinds of hair coverings are used, among them the mitpachat (מטפחת) or tichel (טיכל) (headscarf), shpitzel, snood, hat, beret, fall, bonnet, veil, headscarf, bandana, and sheitel (שייטל, wig).
-The most common head coverings in the Haredi community are headscarves in the form of the tichel and snood, though some wear hats, berets, or sheitels; the tichel and snood remain the historic and universally accepted rabbinical standard for observant Jewish women.
+Different kinds of hair coverings are used, among them the headscarf (מטפחת; טיכל), snood, hat, and wig (שייטל), each with many variations.
+The headscarf and snood remain the historic and universally accepted rabbinical standard for observant Jewish women.
 The headscarves can be tied in a number of ways, depending on how casually the wearer is dressed.

 Covering the hair is part of the modesty-related dress standard called tzniut.
 The hair is considered a body part that should only be seen by one's husband.

 Laws

 According to Jewish religious law (halacha), a woman must cover her hair after marriage.
-The requirement applies in the presence of any men other than her husband, son, father, grandson, grandfather, or brother, though a minority opinion allows uncovering hair within one's home even in the presence of unrelated men.
+The requirement applies in the presence of any men other than her husband, son, father, grandson, grandfather, or brother.
+The obligation to cover hair applies in public areas, though a minority opinion allows uncovering hair within one's home even in the presence of unrelated men.

-The obligation to cover hair applies in public areas.
-In a private home, some sources recommend hair covering (even in the absence of unrelated men), but the consensus is that hair may be uncovered if no unrelated men are present.

 The consensus is that all or most of the hair must be covered.
 Some sources rule that every single hair must be covered, but many others permit a small amount of hair (each source defines the amount differently) to emerge from the head-covering.

 Various reasons have been suggested for this head-covering, among them: